The Intimate Gaze: Capturing Emotion and Gesture in Portraits

 Inspired by the current exhibition Dialogues with Solitudes, photographer Alejandra Carles-Tolra leads a two-day practical workshop aimed at those who would like to learn how to get closer to the people or communities they photograph and capture genuine emotions.

-Through a series of photographic assignments participants will learn about the skills to develop trust and collaboration when photographing new sitters, paying close attention to gesture and gaze.
-Exploration and discussion of the work of other photographers, including Dave Heath, whose portraits sort to make sense of isolation and vulnerability, will reveal a wider range of styles and approaches.
+Through a series of photographic assignments participants will learn skills to develop trust and collaboration when photographing new sitters, paying close attention to gesture and gaze.
+Exploration and discussion of the work of other photographers, from Philip-Lorca diCorcia to Cristina Garcia Rodero and including Dave Heath, whose portraits sought to make sense of isolation and vulnerability, will reveal a wider range of styles and approaches.
 Additionally participants will be introduced to technical skills related to lighting and composition through a series of indoor and outdoor shooting sessions designed to put theory into practice.

 Alejandra Carles-Tolra is a photographer and educator from Barcelona currently based in London.
 Her work has been published and exhibited internationally, including The Guardian, CNN, Vice, Huffington Post, NYTimes’ T Magazine, Circulation(s) in Paris, Unseen Amsterdam, PHotoEspaña and the Wuhan Art Museum in China.
 In 2017 she was awarded the Jerwood Photoworks Award and in 2018 she was a finalist of the Taylor Wessing Photographic Portrait Prize at the National Portrait Gallery in London.
 She has worked with a variety of universities, art institutions and charities teaching photography courses and delivering participatory photography workshops.